 PIANO Three (3) solo selections (single movements are acceptable) representing at least two (2) contrasting styles chosen from the Baroque, Classical, Romantic, Impressionistic, and the Contemporary periods are required.
 All compositions must be memorized with the exception of Avant Garde works composed after 1950.

 INSTRUMENTAL Open to brass, classical guitar, all orchestral percussion, string and woodwind instruments.
-Entrants will perform two compositions from contrasting periods, one of which must be memorized.
+Entrants will perform two compositions from contrasting periods.
 One of the compositions must be an original work for the instrument.
 The other composition may be a transcription, although arrangements and transcriptions are to be avoided if at all possible.
 Compositions originally conceived with an accompaniment must be performed with accompaniment.
+Memorization is optional.

 Open to all undergraduate students in brass, classical guitar, percussion, piano, string, voice, and woodwind areas.
+Instrumental and vocal categories will be judged separately.
 Performance time allotted is fifteen (15) minutes for all areas except voice, which has ten (10) minutes.
 Lengthy compositions may be programmed with the understanding that the adjudicator may stop the performance prior to completion.
 The duplicate repertoire rule applies.

 Specific repertoire requirements are as follows: